Accepting Your Assistantship

 Overview

 All assistantships require employment trainings as part of the appointment, and some appointments may require additional training based on the position responsibilities.
-New Graduate Assistants should complete trainings within 30 days of their first day, and assistants in renewed appointments should complete trainings within 30 days of their renewed start date.
+New Graduate Assistants should complete trainings within the first 30 days of their appointment, and assistants in renewed appointments should complete trainings within 30 days of their renewed start date.
 Failure to complete the requirements can lead to sanctions, including revocation of your tuition waiver and/or termination of the assistantship.
 Training is available after your start date and may not be completed prior to working.
 You will receive an email from the Graduate School with instructions.

 All trainings except for in-person Equal Opportunity and Title IX and Initial Waste Handling are available in Vector Solutions.
 Assistants must first have a Vector Solutions account, which is generated by NDSU HR upon official hire.